House

 Borrowdale Weather

 Longthwaite Farmhouse is situated between a river and a working farm.
-It can feel cold and damp particularly when it has not been occupied for for a few weeks and occasionally, there are mice.
+In the winter months it can feel cold and damp particularly when it has not been occupied for for a few weeks and occasionally, there are mice.

 During the winter months especially, we recommend that on arrival visitors light the stove, leave the sitting room door open, put hot-water bottles in the beds and come prepared with plenty of warm layers.
 There is a plentiful supply of dry logs and the house will soon warm up once the fire gets going.
 If you suffer from asthma or rheumatism, the initial cold and dampness may affect you so be sure to bring the necessary medical supplies.
 We suggest you should aim to arrive at the house in daylight hours.

 With persistent heavy rain, Borrowdale receives over 200" per year (London 25") at times the access lane to the house can become impassable where it runs close beside the river.
 The level may rise rapidly but recedes just as fast and access is rarely restricted for more than a few hours.
-On extremely rare occasions the river level reaches the front door and may seep into the ground floor.
+On extremely rare occasions the river level reaches the flood gate at the front door.
 There are detailed instructions at the house about what to do in the very unlikely event that this should happen during your stay.

 If the above does not put you off, then we are sure you will love it!